olayinkaokewale/react-native-select-picker/README.md

 | **value** | any | null | Yes | The value of the option is passed in here and it is the value passed to the `onValueChange` function. |

 ## Changelog
-- 0.0.6: Added `showIOS` prop to show or disable native iOS picker. _(iOS reviewers give high preference to the iOS native picker while reviewing to reject or accept an app)_
+- 0.0.6: Added `showIOS` prop to enable or disable native iOS picker. _(iOS reviewers give high preference to the iOS native picker while reviewing to reject or accept an app)_
 - 0.0.5: RN ^0.60 breaking changes fixed and iOS picker item select icon bug fixed.
 (Now showing the select icon)
 - 0.0.4: Bug fixes in children re-render on update, IntelliSense and iOS UI fix.